twilio-professional-services/flex-project-template/docs/docs/feature-library/custom-transfer-directory.md

 It also enables the addition of an external directory, enabling the following behavior

-- present a list of external transfer numbers
-  - includes contacts from the `contacts` feature if enabled
+- present a list of external transfer numbers from the `contacts` feature if enabled
-  - each transfer number can independently be configured for warm or cold transfers
   - validation checks performed on transfer numbers with notifications of any validation failures

 ## flex-user-experience